The Planetarian

-Commissioned by 751 International Beijing Design Festival, I co-curated the exhibition The Planetarian with Anouchka van Driel.
-I also created the exhibition design and led fabrication & production.
+Commissioned by 751 International Beijing Design Festival, I curated the exhibition The Planetarian with Anouchka van Driel.
+I also created the exhibition design and led fabrication and production.

 Commission | Dunne&Raby, Undoing the Human (Sketch Studies), 2022